Eps2.2 init 1.asec: Plot

 On Halloween of the previous year, Darlene (Carly Chaikin) visits Elliot (Rami Malek).
 They catch up during movie night, with Elliot saying he got fired a few months ago after a violent fight and he is now forced to go to therapy.
 Inspired by a mask she brought, he wears their father's jacket and opens up about hacking E Corp, intriguing Darlene.

 In present day, Elliot is visited by Darlene, who asks for his help with fsociety.
 When he refuses, she asks to see Mr. Robot (Christian Slater) instead.
 Later, Elliot visits Ray (Craig Robinson), who gives him a chessboard.
 Mr. Robot then offers a deal; they will play chess and if Elliot wins, Mr. Robot goes away.
 Elliot is conflicted on what to do, with Krista (Gloria Reuben) telling him not to accept it, while Leon (Joey Badass) tells him to fight for what he wants.

 The FBI is investigating the arcade, with the agents finding that the "End of the World Party" was on social media.
 Dominique (Grace Gummer) then discovers a piece of evidence: a bullet casing retrieved in the arcade.
 Cisco (Michael Drayer) informs Darlene about their discovery.
 He urges her in getting Elliot back, but she refuses to get him involved.
-After having sex, Cisco states that the Dark Army couldn't been involved in Romero's death, as he was investigating an illegal FBI surveillance program called Project Berenstain.
+After having sex, Cisco states that the Dark Army couldn't have been involved in Romero's death, as he was investigating an illegal FBI surveillance program called Project Berenstain.

 Joanna (Stephanie Corneliussen) is informed that her funds are running low and that Tyrell's severance package has been withheld, as he had to pay the parking attendant who found Tyrell's SUV during the hack to stay quiet.
 Desperate, she meets with Scott (Brian Stokes Mitchell).
 She offers to frame Tyrell for his wife's murder if Scott gives her his severance package, but he refuses.
 With the information that Price (Michael Cristofer) provided, Angela (Portia Doubleday) decides to submit the evidence, leading to the arrest of the two E Corp executives.
 Nevertheless, she assumes Price wants her to help settle the class action lawsuit over the toxic leak, but he rebuffs her theory.
 Whiterose (BD Wong) pressures Price to stay on schedule and receives information about the FBI's investigation into the arcade.

 Elliot decides to play chess with Mr. Robot.
 However, the game ends in three stalemates, and Mr. Robot declares he cannot continue avoiding any of this.
 Elliot accepts Darlene's plea for help, despite Mr. Robot's protests.
 He also accepts Ray's offer in helping him with his problem, gaining access to his computer.
 He contacts Darlene through the computer, who informs him that the FBI found the arcade and that Romero died.
 Elliot then tells Mr. Robot that he will hack the FBI.